 Evidence Synthesis

 A systematic review of RCTs showed that feverfew (Tanacetum parthenium L.) was mildly effective in preventing migraines (a decrease of 0.6 migraines per month), though there was heterogeneity among studies and some inconsistency in the results.
-Therefore it cannot be concluded with confidence that feverfew is an effective migraine prophylaxis. {grade_b} A small RCT indicated that feverfew and ginger extract taken sub-lingually at the onset of a migraine may be an effective acute migraine treatment. {grade_c}
+Therefore it cannot be concluded with confidence that feverfew is an effective migraine prophylaxis. {grade_b} A small RCT indicated that feverfew and ginger extract taken sublingually at the onset of a migraine may be an effective acute migraine treatment. {grade_c}

 Multiple RCTs and clinical practice guidelines have concluded that feverfew is not associated with significant adverse effects and is safe for use in most populations.
 The most commonly noted side effect is gastrointestinal upset. {grade_a}